søndag 7. august 2011

 He keeps on appearing to not know her, "tell me you're not archeologists".
 She seems to take this as sarcasm, and plays along, introducing herself and shaking his hand.
 "River Song, archeologist."

 They keep talking, everything she says can be taken both ways I think.
 For a new viewer she doesn't know him, for a returning viewer, she knows him, just talking a bit neutrally.
 River asks if he think there is danger there.
-"Something came to this library and killed everything in it.
-Killed a whole world.
+"Something came to this library and killed everything in it." the Doctor says.
+"Killed a whole world.
 Danger?
 Could be."
 "That was 100 years ago.
 The Library's been silent for 100 years.
 Whatever came here is long dead", River says.
 "Bet your life?" he says, and River replies with a smile, "Always."
 A look passes between them.
 I love it.
 Like always, like they always do.

 Some explaining later she calls him "pretty boy", telling him to come with her.
-This is a new line for her, she's never called the older Doctor anthing like this as far as we've seen in the show.
+This is a new line for her, she's never called the older Doctor anything like this as far as we've seen in the show.
 But since this is in the future, their relationship has probably evolved.
 He doesn't react to this until Donna points it out.

 Aw, and then she thanks him for coming when she calls, as usual.
 He seems confused, and she comments, a bit exasperated, "You're doing a great job of acting like you don't know me, I'm assuming there's a reason."
 She probably thinks he's mad at her.
-I think she meets Ten some time before this, after this for him.
-I just think of it as an unwritten story in Moffat's head somewhere.
-And then she tries to compare journals.
-I guess the future doctor does this with her, like the 1109-year-old-Doctor does in The Impossible Astronaut.
-"Hmm, going by your face, I'd say it's early days for you, yeah?"

 She tries mentioning more adventures, but he just stares blankly at her.
 This seems to sink in with her after a couple of more tries.
 She stares back, and apparently sees something in his eyes.
 "Look at you, you're young!"
 And of course, he is, to her, comparing with the other versions she knows.
 She touches his face.
 "You're younger than I've ever seen you!"
 He looks at her confused and answers "...You've seen me before, then...?"